Kao the Kangaroo (2022 video game)

 Kao the Kangaroo (Kangurek Kao) is a platform game developed and published by Tate Multimedia.
-It was released in May 2022 for Nintendo Switch, PlayStation 4, PlayStation 5, Windows, Xbox One and Xbox Series X/S. It is the fourth installment of the franchise, a reboot of the series, and the first title released after Kao the Kangaroo: Mystery of the Volcano in 2005.
+It was released in May 2022 for Nintendo Switch, PlayStation 4, PlayStation 5, Windows, Xbox One and Xbox Series X/S. It is the fourth installment of the franchise, a reboot of the Kao the Kangaroo series, and the first title released after Kao the Kangaroo: Mystery of the Volcano in 2005.

 Gameplay

 Kao the Kangaroo is a third-person 3D action platformer where players control Kao as he moves and jumps across obstacles and suspended platforms in a variety of environments.
 He is able to attack enemies using his boxing gloves as well as explore hidden areas for collectibles.

 Story

 Set in a world of anthropomorphic animals, a kangaroo fighter named Kao sets off on a journey to search for his missing sister, Kaia, and discover the secret of his long-lost father, Koby.
 To do this, he must battle the famous "fighting masters" who are being influenced by a dark power, and ultimately face the powerful Eternal Warrior who threatens the balance of the world.